-Through agreements with selected in-district public high schools, students have the opportunity to receive college credit from Triton for numerous articulated vocational/technical courses taken in high school.
+receive college credit from Triton for numerous articulated vocational/technical courses taken in high school.
 In addition, there are a few agreements involving specific courses taken at out-of-district high schools.
-Students should submit a Petition for Articulated High School Credit to the Office of Admission, Room C-216E.
-Information regarding the eligible courses and their Triton equivalents is available at each participating high school, the counseling and advising offices and the Office of Admission.
+Students should submit a Petition for Articulated High School Credit to the Office of Admission, Room 216E in the College Center.
+Information regarding the eligible courses and their Triton equivalents is available at each participating high school, the counseling offices and the Office of Admission.